 How do we learn to write by reading?
 How does close attention to language and structure help us in our own work?
 In this readers’ workshop, we will look—word by word, line by line—at short stories by John Cheever, Katherine Mansfield, Mavis Gallant, James Baldwin, and Roberto Bolaño, among others.
 Students will receive copies of the stories to be read in advance and we’ll spend time discovering and analyzing their literary craftsmanship in class.
-This is not a traditional writers’ workshop where student work will be the focus, but a readers’ workshop where the texts under discussion are by various published authors.
+This is not a traditional writers’ workshop in which student work will be the focus, but a readers’ workshop in which the texts under discussion are by various published authors.

 This is a mixed levels workshop — it is open to writers of all levels, and requires no advance submission in the application (please note: this is not a generative writing class).